Harmelodic/harmelodic.github.io/docs/advice-and-research/signal-chat-backups.md

 Short answer: Nope!

-Long answer: `Settings > System > Backup` provides options for backing up Android things.
+Looking in `Settings > System > Backup` provides options for backing up Android things.
 The options are:

 - Apps (no sub-options)
 - Photos and videos (selecting opens Google Photos)